mdos-san/how-to/how-to-typescript.md

+# How to Typescript

-# How to create Typescript package
+## How to create Typescript package

 ### Create 2 tsconfig for each js module